blaine-geiger/Pwnagotchi/README.md

 ### Description

-The Pwnagotchi is based on a "digital pet"  from the late 1990s called "Tamagotchi".
+The Pwnagotchi is inspired by the "digital pet"  from the late 1990s called the "Tamagotchi".
 The original toy was a handheld device that emulated a real pet's needs.
 In turn the virtual pet would grow and express its feelings to the user.
 It needed to be fed to be happy, and that is the main similarity, as we will see.

 The Pwnagotchi eats WPA handshakes, and that makes it a happy :) pet.
 It is built with a Raspberry Pi Zero WH running a full Linux system utilizing Bettercap to fulfill its purpose.
-It scans for Wi-Fi networks, attempts to deauthenticate associated devices, captures WPA handshakes as those devices try to reconnect, and saves all that handshake information into .pcap files for later examination and password cracking with Wireshark, .
+It scans for Wi-Fi networks, attempts to deauthenticate associated devices, captures WPA handshakes as those devices try to reconnect, and saves all that handshake information in `.pcap` files for later examination and password cracking with Wireshark, .

 The entire process is automated.
 It doesn't require any user input.
 It just sniffs and eats.
-It only works on 2.4GHz (on the Pi Zero W, using other hardware can pull 5GHz) but as you should know, a lot of devices use the 2.4GHz bandwidth.
-It also uses a reinforcement learning model with rewards, value of rewards, decisions, and action plans based on previously recorded data.
-This is a short comic strip to help explain https://hackernoon.com/intuitive-rl-intro-to-advantage-actor-critic-a2c-4ff545978752 .
+It only works on 2.4GHz (on the Pi Zero W, using other hardware can pull 5GHz) but as you should know, a lot of devices use the 2.4GHz frequency.
+It even employs a reinforcement learning model to optimize its behavior based on prior data, which is explained further [here](https://hackernoon.com/intuitive-rl-intro-to-advantage-actor-critic-a2c-4ff545978752).

-Let's get into building.

-### Building
+### Building the Device
 Parts list:
 - USB SD card adapter
-- Raspberry Pi Zero WH (Wi-Fi and pre-soldered Headers)
+- Raspberry Pi Zero WH (with Wi-Fi and pre-soldered Headers)
 - SD card (SanDisk 64G, overkill probably)
 - Waveshare eInk 2.13" (mine is V4, it works, older versions are hard to obtain)
-- PiSugar 2 1200mAh Battery (you can also use a power bank)
+- PiSugar 2 1200mAh Battery (or a power bank)
-- Casing (3D printed - many are available online - or print your own)
+- Casing (3D printed - many designs are available online - or print your own)

 <p align="center">Beginning top left clockwise: Screen, SD card USB adapter, Pi Zero WH, SD card, Pi Sugar2 battery
   <br/>
   <img src="https://imgur.com/mR0FWTo.jpg" height="80%" width="80%" alt="parts"/><br /><br />
 </p>

-There are 3 parts to the sandwich here.
-The pi attaches to the battery interface and screws in place.
-Then the screen plugs into the header pins.
-These are small and delicate pieces, but it's not too bad if you take your time and don't force things.
+To assemble, attach the pi board to the battery interface and screw it in place.
+Then plug the screen into the header pins.
+Take care with the small and delicate components.
 I made sure not to press hard on the eInk screen, as it may damage its functionality.
-I connected the pi board and battery together first, then placed the screen face down to distribute pressure evenly while inserting the header pins into the screen interface.
+I placed the screen face down on a mouse pad to distribute pressure evenly while carefully inserting the header pins into the screen.
 It all needs to fit firmly together to fit snugly inside the case.

 <p align="center">Components from top, moving down: screen, pi board, battery pack.
   <br/>